smartinellimarco/.dotfiles/README.md

 Install [homebrew](https://brew.sh/) and follow post-installation steps.

-Most of these tools are available by default on macOS (via Xcode command line tools).
+Most of these dependencies are available by default on macOS (via Xcode command line tools).

 This script only installs the missing ones.